lingyu-chen-op/Boston-Lighthouse-Calculating-Genomic-Coverage/README.md

      - Appending coverages:
         - time: O(M)
         - space: O(M)
-    - Where M is the length of "loci.csv", N is the length of "reads.csv", L is the average length of intervals
+    - Where M is the length of "loci.csv", N is the length of "reads.csv", maximum & minimum are max position and min positions appeared.

   - Runtime: \
     <img src="solution2_optimized_runtime.png">